yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

 To stop attackers from further transferring IOTA tokens, the IOTA Foundation made a decision to pause the Coordinator.
 A full report will be published shortly.

-The Coordinator will remain paused for seven days to give users a chance to secure their Trinity accounts.
+The Coordinator will remain paused until xx to give users a chance to secure their Trinity accounts.

-Depending on when and how you used the Trinity wallet, you must complete one of the following actions to secure your Trinity account before the IOTA Foundation restarts the Coordinator:
+Depending on when and how you used the Trinity wallet, you may need to take steps to protect your Trinity account before the IOTA Foundation restarts the Coordinator.

 ## I use Trinity with a Ledger hardware wallet